chriswtodd/chriswtodd.github.io/index.md

 Gold Poster.pdf).
 This poster was created to communicate the motivation and goals of the research to tertiary level students to generate interest in the projects.

+### Information Visualization
+#### The ANZ Championship

+As a short university project, I created some visualizations using the D3.js library to take a deeper look at some of the results of the games that were played.

+I decided to focus on team performance for each game, for each year.
+Using the visualizations I designed, one can find interesting relationships between teams with similar patterns of play, performance in the tournament and more.

+You can find a live demo version hosted on GitLab pages [here](https://toddchri1.glp.ecs.vuw.ac.nz/information-visualisation---anz-championship/).

 ## Contact me

 Contact Chris: